Two-Electron Correlations in the Metallic Electron Gas

 The consequences of this theoretical gap are particularly stark in the study of transport phenomena, presenting a long-standing challenge to the first-principles description of thermal conductivity in simple metals.
-Here, e-e scattering is understood to be a primary contributor to the experimentally observed deviations from the Wiedemann–Franz law~\cite{Kresistivity1979,Kresistivity1980,Cook1972,Cook1973,Cook1979,Uher2004}, an effect that conventional density functional theory (DFT) struggles to account for~\cite{PhysRevE.101.053204}.
-Previous attempts to resolve this issue using many-body theories, such as the random phase approximation (RPA) ~\cite{lindhard1954properties,KOscattering} and the Kukkonen-Overhauser (KO) interaction~\cite{KOscattering,PhysRevB.20.550}, have also resulted in thermal resistivity values that disagree with experimental measurements.
-Consequently, finding a theoretical ansatz for the effective electron-electron interaction that yields precise quantitative agreement with experiment remains an open challenge.
+Here, electron-electron scattering is understood to be a primary contributor to the experimentally observed deviations from the Wiedemann--Franz law~\cite{Kresistivity1979,Kresistivity1980,Cook1972,Cook1973,Cook1979,Uher2004}, an effect that conventional density functional theory (DFT) struggles to account for~\cite{PhysRevE.101.053204}.
+Previous attempts to resolve this issue using many-body theories, such as the random phase approximation (RPA)~\cite{lindhard1954properties,KukkonenRPA} and the Kukkonen--Overhauser (KO) interaction~\cite{KOscattering,PhysRevB.20.550}, have also resulted in thermal resistivity values that disagree with experimental measurements.
+Consequently, finding a theoretical ansatz for the effective electron-electron interaction that yields precise quantitative agreement with experiment remains an open challenge and makes this problem directly relevant to transport theory and experiments in simple metals.

 In this work, we address this challenge using the variational diagrammatic Monte Carlo (VDMC) method~\cite{chen2019combined,haule2022single,diagMC1, diagMC2}, which combines a variational principle with high-order, controlled stochastic summation of Feynman diagrams~\cite{kozik, diagMC4, boldDiagMC, rossi2018, van2012feynman,diagMC-FiniteSystem,wang2025variationaldiagrammaticmontecarlobuilt,hou2024feynman,spinXC,WDM_XC,chen2024partial}.
 For the 3D UEG, we compute the four-point vertex up to sixth order, comprehensively characterizing two-electron correlations and extracting the Landau parameters $F_{0,1,2}^{s,a}$.
 This provides a long-sought, first-principles quantitative determination of these key Fermi-liquid parameters.
 Our results reveal a crossover from underscreening to overscreening~\cite{Takada_rsc3d,Matsudaexp2007,PhysRevB.56.4872}, where collective screening drives the static dielectric function negative, effectively inverting the test-charge interaction from repulsive to attractive.
 This transition is characterized by the Landau parameter $F_0^s$ approaching $-1$, signaling a divergence in electronic compressibility and the onset of a strongly correlated regime.